1 of 5

 The study of portraits of literary figures from this date is challenging, not least because the sitters in so few works can be firmly identified.[1]
 One of the most notable surviving literary portraits is that of the poet John Donne (1572-1632) in the National Portrait Gallery, which shows the young writer dressed informally with his collar open and his arms crossed.
 This theatrical and daringly casual approach to portraiture was highly unusual but has since become recognised as a subgenre of image-making favoured by those who lived and worked in creative circles.
 These portraits, of which only a small number survive, can be broadly characterised by their relatively small scale, expressive poses, and informal style of dress.

-[1] For a more comprehensive overview of literary portraits from this period see ‘Performance and Presence: Portraits of Playwrights, Actors and Artists’ in Cooper, T. 2012.
-Citizen Portrait: Portrait Painting and the Urban Elite of Tudor and Jacobean England and Wales.
-New Haven and London: Paul Mellon Center.
+[1] For a more comprehensive overview of literary portraits from this period see ‘Performance and Presence: Portraits of Playwrights, Actors and Artists’ Tarnya Cooper, (2012) Citizen Portrait: Portrait Painting and the Urban Elite of Tudor and Jacobean England and Wales.
+New Haven and London: Paul Mellon Center

 Receive information about exhibitions, news & events.